-In January 1997, the Company filed a registration statement with the Securities and Exchange Commission covering the sale of 4 million shares of Common Stock and \$100 million aggregate principal amount of ten year senior subordinated notes.
+In January 1997, the Company filed a registration statement with the Securities and Exchange Commission.
+As amended, the registration statement covers the sale of 4 million shares of Common Stock and \$125 million aggregate principal amount of ten year senior subordinated notes.
 The proceeds from the offerings will be used to repay indebtedness from the Cometra Acquisition.
+The notes will be guaranteed by all of the subsidiaries of the Company and each guarantor is a wholly owned subsidiary of the Company.
+The guarantees are full, unconditional and joint and several, and separate financial statements of each guarantor are not presented because they are included in the consolidated financial statements of the Company and management has concluded that they provide no additional benefits.